 Internal linking as crawl infrastructure

 Internal links are the primary mechanism through which crawl budget flows through your site.
-Googlebot follows internal links to discover URLs and assigns crawl priority based on how deeply a page is linked from high-authority pages.
-A product page linked from your homepage is crawled more frequently than one linked only from a third-tier category page, which is crawled more frequently than an orphaned page linked from nothing.
+Googlebot follows them to discover URLs and assigns crawl priority by how deeply a page is linked from high-authority pages: a product page linked from your homepage is crawled more often than one buried under a third-tier category, which is crawled more often than an orphan linked from nothing.
+At enterprise scale, that makes your internal link architecture the real crawl infrastructure — site structure, navigation, and category hierarchy decide how crawl budget is distributed across millions of pages.

 The specific patterns that cause crawl waste through internal linking:

-• Mega-menus with too much depth: if your navigation links to thousands of subcategories, Googlebot distributes link equity thinly across all of them.
+- Mega-menus with too much depth: if your navigation links to thousands of subcategories, Googlebot distributes link equity thinly across all of them.
 A flatter, more selective navigation concentrates crawl signals on your most important pages.

-• Category pages that link to filter combinations: if your category pages include links to faceted filter URLs as part of the user interface, those links are crawl signals that Googlebot will follow.
+- Category pages that link to filter combinations: if your category pages include links to faceted filter URLs as part of the user interface, those links are crawl signals that Googlebot will follow.
 This is often the primary discovery mechanism for faceted URL bloat.

-• Pagination links to deep pages: a standard pagination pattern links from page 1 to page 2, page 2 to page 3, and so on.
-This means page 47 is 46 clicks deep from the category root — and therefore very low crawl priority.
+- Pagination links to deep pages: a standard pagination pattern links from page 1 to page 2, page 2 to page 3, and so on.
+This means page 47 is 46 clicks deep from the category root, and therefore very low crawl priority.

-• Broken internal links: links that point to 404 or 410 pages waste crawl capacity on request resolution and then provide no crawl value downstream.
+- Broken internal links: links that point to 404 or 410 pages waste crawl capacity on request resolution and then provide no crawl value downstream.
 They also degrade perceived site quality for Googlebot.

 The HTML sitemap as crawl infrastructure